eonarheim/eonarheim.github.io/docs/engine.md

    handler: (event?: ActorEvent) => void)</pre>
 ---------------------------

-Add an event listener to the engine, you can listen for a variety of events off of the engine, see the events section below for a complete list.
+Add an event listener to the engine.
+You can listen for a variety of events off of the engine; see the events section below for a complete list.

 <pre>engine.setAntialiasing(isSmooth : boolean)</pre>
 --------------------------

 If supported by the browser, this will set the antialiasing flag on the canvas.
-Set this to false if you want a 'jaggy' pixel art look to your image resources.
+Set this to false if you want a 'jagged' pixel art look to your image resources.

 <pre>engine.getAntialiasing() : boolean</pre>
 --------------------------